 While Arts Minister Nathi Mthethwa’s speech had some MPs yawning, Maimane had them fired up when he called Zuma a broken man, with EFF MPs in vociferous support, while ANC MPs howled at him, calling into question his years of experience in Parliament and politics.

 “You are willing to break every democratic institution to try and fix the legal predicament you find yourself in.
+You are willing to break this Parliament if it means escaping accountability for the wrongs you have done,” he said, addressing Zuma.

 He berated the president for laughing during the scuffle in Parliament on Thursday, when EFF members were violently ejected from the chamber for insisting on asking Zuma about Nkandla.